Meet the FiSH team…

 Chair

-Richard sits on the FiSH Funding and Finance committee.
+Richard became Chair in 2023.
+He also sits on the FiSH Funding and Finance committees.
 He is a Chartered Accountant and a retired banker.
 Most of his career was spent in the city, with a three year stint in Hong Kong which included witnessing the handover to China.
 He served for six years as a non-executive Director of a local sports club and in his spare time enjoys Golf, Padel Tennis and Bridge.
-Richard and his family have lived in Barnes for nearly 30 years and he and his wife are both FiSH volunteers.
+Richard and his family have lived in Barnes for over 30 years and he and his wife are both FiSH volunteers.

 Sue Nix

 Sue began volunteering for FiSH in 2021 after leaving her full-time job in broadcasting.
-Her BBC career spanned more than 40 years, including many years in senior editorial roles and she has a wealth of experience in network television news, and the leadership and management of large teams.
-Sue has lived in Barnes for 27 years with her husband (also a FiSH volunteer) and has two adult sons.
-She is also a regular FiSH “helpliner” and participates in many FiSH events.
+Her BBC career spanned more than 40 years, including many years in senior editorial roles.
+She has a wealth of experience in network television news and the leadership and management of large teams.
+She still works on occasional projects for the BBC, as well as volunteering for local events and charities including the Wetlands and Save the Children.
+Sue has lived in Barnes for 30 years with her husband (also a FiSH volunteer) and has two adult sons.
+She is also a regular FiSH volunteer “helpliner”, sits on the Funding Committee, and participates in many FiSH events.

 Anne Raikes